 Forecasting emergency department boarding

-The main takeaway is straightforward: for this prospective, operational forecasting problem, classical multivariate forecasting remained very hard to beat.
-A well-specified vector autoregression (VAR) model consistently outperformed the operational moving-average baseline at both UC San Diego Health emergency departments, while hybrid and foundation-model approaches provided more modest or site-dependent gains.
+The central finding is that, for this kind of short-horizon operational forecasting problem, classical multivariate forecasting remains very difficult to beat.
+A well-specified vector autoregression (VAR) model consistently improved on the operational moving-average baseline at both La Jolla and Hillcrest.
+More complex hybrid and foundation-model approaches were sometimes helpful, but their gains were more modest and site-dependent.

 Presentation

-Link to download presentation.
+Link to download.

 Abstract